acolomitchi/UnrollingAndLocality/README.md

 ## In brief

 Some experiments on the effects on performance of:

 1. data representation influence on CPU cache(s) data locality - I felt the need of seeing some numbers after watching [this part](https://youtu.be/fHNmRkzxHWs?t=2081) of Chandler Carruth's
    "Efficiency with Algorithms, Performance with Data Structures" presentation at CPPcon 2014; and
-2. explicit loop unwinding by using of C++ templates.
+2. explicit loop unwinding at compile-time by using of C++ templates.

 **The playground**: have different representations of a `N-dimensional point` and a collection thereof and compute all the (distinct) distances between these